matathias/CS179/project/readme.txt

 will be output in a file of the same name as the input file, but with the file extension ".ppm" instead of ".txt".

+All output files are put in the "output" directory.

 inputs:
 [-res Nx Ny] where Nx and Ny are the output resolution of the raytraced file.
 [-obj e n xt yt zt a b c r1 r2 r3 theta] where e and n are the superquadric